stefanthoss/air-quality-bridge/README.md

 # Air Quality -> InfluxDB Bridge

-This Flask-based server accepts particulate matter/temperature/humidity data from a [sensor.community sensor](https://sensor.community/en/sensors/airrohr) and writes it to a InfluxDB2 instance.
+This Flask-based server accepts particulate matter/temperature/humidity data from a [sensor.community sensor](https://sensor.community/en/sensors/airrohr) and writes it to a InfluxDB 2.0 server.
 It also calculates the Air Quality Index (AQI) with [hrbonz/python-aqi](https://github.com/hrbonz/python-aqi).

 ## Requirements

 This project uses Python 3.
-Install required dependencies with
+Install the required dependencies with

 ```shell
 pip install -r requirements.txt